marc2332/bliss/doc/docs/dev_maplog_controller.md

    \\x58\\x59\\x5a\\x5b\\x5c\\x5d\\x5e\\x5f\\x60\\x61\\x62\\x63'
 ```

 ### debugon() and debugoff()

-Simply to set logging level to DEBUG or reset to default level.
+The methods are available in the [shell](shell_logging.md#debugon-debugoff).
+They allow setting the logging level to DEBUG or reset to default level.

 Let's show an example: